-One of the main challenges that many of our clients face is a lack of understanding or vocabulary to describe and define their interior design style.
+One of the main challenges that many of clients face is a lack of understanding or vocabulary to describe and define their styles of interior decoration.
 With great decorative vibes, it can be challenging to determine which style will suit you best.
 Some also like to combine elements from multiple styles to create their perfect look.

 A great starting point for an interior design project is understanding each style and its differences.